Tracking the impact of MI

 A founding principle of MI was the commitment by all members to seek to double their clean energy RD&D investments by 2020/21 in selected priority areas.
 Each member — according to its own priorities, policies, processes, and laws — independently determines the best use of its RD&D funding and defines its own RD&D priorities and path to reach the doubling goal.

-MI members are delivering on their commitments: reported RD&D investments have increased by USD 1 billion in the first year, and by over USD 3 billion in the second year of MI, and by USD 4.6 billion in the third year.
-The third-year increase corresponds to a nearly 40% increase in investment above the baselines of those MI members that reported.
+MI members are delivering on their commitments: reported RD&D investments have increased by USD 1 billion in the first year, by over USD 3 billion in the second year of MI, and by USD 4.6 billion in the third year.
+The third-year increase corresponds to a 55% increase in investment above the baselines of those MI members that reported.
 Find out more about our members’ doubling efforts and about MI’s impact to date.

 Enhancing existing data collection of member spending on clean energy RD&D

 Tracking public clean energy RD&D expenditures enables members to demonstrate their commitment to innovation and the clean energy transition, while detailed national expenditures by sector can help identify national research strengths and potential synergies for international cooperation.
 In addition, a clear picture of global clean energy RD&D portfolios supports determining whether investments correlate with the expected contributions of different sectors and technologies to carbon emission reductions, and to rebalance portfolios if needed.